decode-data/decode-data.github.io/docs/index.md

 ## What do we do?
 We build Google BigQuery data automation capabilities, using native BigQuery functionality and adjacent Google Cloud products.
 In order to transform inbound data to support subsequent analytics, automation and AI use-cases, we build and deploy source-specific Decoders for our clients, and license them to 3rd parties.

-## What is a Decoder?
+## What is a decoder?
-A Decoder restructures and augments inbound data to optimise the structure and contents for query and analysis.
-It is essentially an 'upgrade' to a standard inbound data source, removing complexity from downstream operations in order to speed up (and level-up) subsequent data activities.
+A decoder restructures and augments inbound data to optimise the structure and contents for query and analysis.
+It is essentially an upgrade to a standard inbound data source, removing complexity from downstream operations in order to speed up (and level-up) subsequent data activities.

 It is installed between standard Google-managed inbound BigQuery data transfers and subsequent transformation, analysis or automation activities.